AlvaroSolana/ML_DDoS/README.md

 ## Overview

 This repository contains Jupyter notebooks covering a machine learning pipeline designed to detect and characterize DDoS attacks.
-We applied both supervised and unsupervised learning techniques to analyze real network traffic flow and identify DDOS attacks flows
+We applied both supervised and unsupervised learning techniques to analyze real network traffic flow and identify DDOS attack flows.

 ## Files